ritza-co/bryntum-monday-gantt-app-starter/README.md

-# How to connect and sync a Bryntum Gantt to Monday.com
+# How to connect and sync Bryntum Gantt to monday.com

-The code for the complete app is on the "complete-gantt" branch.
-Refer to the [How to connect and sync Bryntum Gantt to monday.com](https://bryntum.com/blog/how-to-connect-and-sync-bryntum-gantt-to-monday-com/) post for a full guide.
+The code for the complete app is on the `complete-gantt` branch.
+The full guide is available on the Bryntum blog: [How to connect and sync Bryntum Gantt to monday.com](https://bryntum.com/blog/how-to-connect-and-sync-bryntum-gantt-to-monday-com/)

 ## Getting Started

 Create a `.env` file in the root folder of your project and add your monday.com access token to the following environmental variable: